bigwiv/Biopython-cn/chr6.rst

 having created a temporary FASTA input file, or a temporary alignment output file.
 However, a word of caution: Dealing with errors with this style of calling external programs is much more complicated.
-It also becomes far harder to diagnose problems, because you can°Øt try running MUSCLE manually outside of Biopython (because you don°Øt have the input file to supply).
+It also becomes far harder to diagnose problems, because you can‚Äôt try running MUSCLE manually outside of Biopython (because you don‚Äôt have the input file to supply).
 There can also be subtle cross platform issues (e.g.
 Windows versus Linux), and how you run your script can have an impact (e.g. at the command line, from IDLE or an IDE, or as a GUI script).